neuland-ingolstadt/BirthdaySignal/README.md

    ./signal-cli -u +49<TelephonenumberSender> verify <SecurityCode>
    ./signal-cli -u +49<TelephonenumberSender> send -m “Hello World” +49<TelephonenumberReciever>
    ```
+3. Change the +49<TelephonenumberSender> in BirthdaySignal.py
-5. Generate a CVS with the format <Telefonnummer>,<Name>,<Birthday> and call it BirthdaySignal.csv
+4. Generate a CVS with the format <Telefonnummer>,<Name>,<Birthday> and call it BirthdaySignal.csv
    ```
    +4912345678910;Jen;1123-04-22
    +4912345678910;Dieter;1123-04-22
    ```
-3. Make a cronjob that runs BirthdaySignal.py once a day
+5. Make a cronjob that runs BirthdaySignal.py once a day